 Teamsters celebrate Black History Month

-(Source: International Brotherhood of Teamsters website, February 1, 2013)
+(Source: International Brotherhood of Teamsters press release, February 6, 2019)

 WASHINGTON, D.C. — Since 1903, the Teamsters Union has been at the forefront of the struggle for workers’ rights in North America.
 During Black History Month, Teamsters honor the contributions of African-Americans in our nation’s history and their important place in the union today.

 Early on in the union’s history, Teamsters advocated for “no color lines” within the labor movement and would not hold with the practice of separate unions for black members.
 Women and minorities were part of the membership from the beginning, with black Teamsters attending at the founding convention.
 Teamster contracts included provisions for equal pay as early as 1917.
 That year, the union won a clause in a contract for women laundry workers that employees would be paid the same regardless of race.